Dianamod/Retail-DWH/README.md

 This project is built on open-source data (Kaggle).
 It demonstrates standard data warehouse modeling and ETL practices.

-Sales Shop Data Warehouse Project
+Bike Sales Shop Data Warehouse Project

 📌 Project Overview